Kian-LA/BizCeit_Marketing/wordpress-theme/README.md

 ## Installation

 1. Download the theme files
-2. Upload the `rapidleadworks-theme` folder to your `/wp-content/themes/` directory
+2. Upload the `highlevelscaling-theme` folder to your `/wp-content/themes/` directory
 3. Activate the theme through the WordPress admin panel
 4. Go to Appearance > Customize to configure theme options